29jm/29jm.github.io/_posts/2020-05-24-a-terminal-at-last.markdown

     <figcaption>"Snowflakistan".
 I blame my mouse driver.</figcaption>
 </figure>

-Kernel development is art, or so some think.
+Kernel development is an art, or so some think.
 I enjoy consensus and wanted to address the concerns of naysayers, and with that goal in mind set out to make my kernel art-able.
 What program then could be better suited to artistic expression than the humble paint?

 The code here has even fewer bells and whistles than the terminal, and I won't dare bore you with it.
 Get input, if click, toggle drawing, if mouse move and drawing, draw a line, loop.
 Note that because of window dragging mechanics you can't keep pressing the mouse to draw, you have to release it.
 I think it's not totally senseless UX-wise<sup>[<a href="" title="it mostly is though, yes">6</a>]</sup>, as you're free to focus only on the movement of your hand.